-Dr. John Upleder’s Cranio Sacral Therapy, John Barnes’ Myofacial Therapy, and Dr. Jean-Pierre Barral’s Visceral Manipulation.
-I have studied many other types of therapies, but usually I use them in combination with these techniques.
+I have studied Dr. John Upleder’s Cranio Sacral Therapy, John Barnes’ Myofascial Therapy, Dr. Jean-Pierre Barral’s Visceral Manipulation, Vodder Technique, and Michael Foldi Academy of Lymphatic Studies.
+I have also studied many other types of therapies, but I usually use them in combination with these techniques.

 2. Myofascial Therapy